Untraceable: Plot

-Jennifer follows up on the morse code message to discover that the victims were not random: they were involved in broadcasting or presenting the suicide of a junior college teacher.
-The teacher's unstable techno prodigy son, Owen Reilly, broke down and was admitted to a psychiatric hospital.
+Jennifer follows up on the Morse code message to discover that the victims were not random; they were involved in broadcasting or presenting the suicide of a junior college professor.
+The professor's unstable tech prodigy son, Owen Reilly, broke down and was admitted to a psychiatric hospital.
 When released, he decided to take revenge and prove a point: that the public's interest in the suffering of others is insatiable, as well as to wreak vengeance on those he felt had exploited his father's death.

-The police raid Owen's house but he is not present.
+The police raid Owen's house, but he is not present.
 Owen has been following Jennifer because he is now obsessed with her.
 He captures and places Jennifer in a makeshift death trap: hanging her above a cultivator and progressively lowering her to her death as more people enter the website.
 Jennifer escapes by swinging out of the way and grabbing a pillar to pull herself onto the ground.
 She breaks free and pins down the murderer, fatally shooting Owen as the police arrive.
 Owen's death was being broadcast, just like his father's.
 Jennifer then displays her FBI badge to the webcam.

-While the chatter in the website's chat room dwindles, statements are made such as "You go girl!", "glad the killer is dead" and another one saying "a genius died today".
+While the chatter in the website's chat room dwindles, statements are made such as "You go girl!", "Glad the killer is dead" and another one saying "a genius died today".
 The final comment asks where the video can be downloaded.